Knotical-Rustical-Uncical-Celtical wonder in Glenwood Cemetery, D.C.

 A monstrous surprise awaited me at Glenwood Cemetery today.

 Here, ladies and gentlemen, is a mausoleum, in Glenwood Cemetery in Washington, D.C., designed by a spooney architect (figure 1).
-Now before I go an inch further, let me concede that if you ignore the details and slip the image a little out of focus, you have a fairly banal basic plan.
-The mausoleum is […]
+Figure 1.
+Spooney mausoleum.
+Glenwood Cemetery, Washington, D.C.
+Photo: author.
+Now before I go an inch further, let me concede that if you ignore the details and slip the image a little out of focus, […]

 The reader may know that I am looking into American funerary portraits.
 Searching turns up a fair number of them, but there is always a question of whether portrait statues or busts in the wild were made for the tomb or were repurposed from a domestic setting.
 It’s therefore time to touch base with theory, […]